SpagnolLuca/Database_Assignment/README.md

 after putting the code into a main.py file, running it using the link works.

 A mongoDB Cluster was created and connected using mongo Compass, I then created fake data using JSON files which appear on both Compass and Atlas.

+the main code has been updated to support get endpoints.

+tested player score with postman, it gave an ok and works on the site using the get endpoints.